Mila Mulroney: Early life

 Mulroney was born Milica Pivnički to Serbian Orthodox parents Dimitrije "Mita" and Bogdanka (née Ilić) in Sarajevo, Bosnia and Herzegovina, Yugoslavia.
 Her first years were spent in the city of Sarajevo where her father practised medicine.
-In 1956, Dr. Pivnički took a research fellowship position at the Royal Victoria Hospital's Allan Memorial Institute of Psychiatry in Montreal.
+In 1956, Pivnički took a research fellowship position at the Royal Victoria Hospital's Allan Memorial Institute of Psychiatry in Montreal.
 While his pregnant wife Bogdanka waited to join him, she moved with young Milica back to their hometown of Novi Bečej, Serbia.
 Finally, two years later, in 1958, she and their two children (five-year-old Milica and one-year-old Jovan) emigrated to Canada and joined Dimitrije in Montreal.
 Mila, the elder child, studied engineering at Concordia University, but did not graduate.

 At age 19, she married Brian Mulroney, then a 34-year-old lawyer, on May 26, 1973.
 Both were involved with the Progressive Conservatives (PC) in Westmount.
 They have one daughter, Caroline, and three sons, Ben, Mark, and Nicolas.
 Their youngest child, Nicolas, was born while the family was living in 24 Sussex Drive.